Eutienne/linear_regression/README.md

 This project having a program that predicts the price of a car by using a linear function trained with a gradient descent algorithm.</br>
 There is an implementation of a simple linear regression with a single feature - in this case, the mileage of the car.
 </br>
-The trainer will make a Linear Regression from the data that is comming in and set the data in a graph `train.py` functions with `csv` files with `,` as separator
+The trainer will make a Linear Regression from the data that is comming in and set the data in a graph</br>
+`train.py` functions with `csv` files with `,` as separator